 Stopping foreclosure is essential.
 Contact the bank about a solution, and consider contacting Spectrum Houses to invest in your home that will buy it before you receive a ruling on the foreclosure action.

 With the help of experienced investors, you can negotiate with banks to lower the amount you owe in a sale.
-Make a short sale offer, connect with a short sale negotiator and foreclosure attorney.
+Make a short sale offer, and connect with a short sale negotiator and foreclosure attorney.

-Foreclosure scams are often too good to be true.
+Scams are often too good to be true.
 Companies may ask you for a fee for “counseling services”, take your property title or steal payments from you, and more.
 All under the guise of helping with your foreclosure.

-The foreclosure process in Florida has changed over time and will continue as there are new laws on the books.
+The process in Florida has changed over time and will continue as there are new laws on the books.
 Your lender will send a letter stating that your home loan has been placed into default.
 And informing you of the conditions to stay in it.
 If they are not met, foreclosure on the property is imminent within 90 days – depending on what type of mortgage it was initially.

 Need to Help in the Foreclosure Process?
 Fill out our Contact Form today to receive a call.